fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 To start, below are the required inputs to submit a new product on Product Hunt. **You can find them [here](https://git.new/meow/kit) on GitHub to get started.**

 - **Name of the product**: simply the name of your product in 40 characters or less
-- **Tagline**: a concise and descriptive tagline in 60 characters max; avoid hyperbolic words and emojis — keep it simple
+- **Tagline**: the most important part? a concise and descriptive tagline in 60 characters max; Avoid hyperbolic words and emojis; Keep it simple
 - **Description**: a short description of what the product does in less than 260 characters
-- **Launch tags**: Up to three tags — [Browse full list here](https://www.producthunt.com/topics)
+- **Launch tags**: up to three tags — [Browse full list here](https://www.producthunt.com/topics)
-- **First comment**: tells the story, explains why you're building the product, and invites people to join the conversation
 - **Thumbnail**: a 240 x 240 pixel thumbnail
-- **Image gallery**: 2 to 8 images to show your product; avoid stock images and marketing fluff.
+- **Image gallery**: at least 3 images to show your product; Avoid stock images and marketing fluff.
 Show the product, i.e. product screenshots.
-You can add social proof and a call-to-action to inspire action; The first image is used as the social preview when you share the link to your launch page.
+You can add social proof and a call-to-action to inspire action; The first image is used as the social preview when you share the link to your launch page

+To go one step forward, you could also add:

+- **First comment**: tells the story, explains why you're building the product, and invites people to join the conversation
+- **Shoutouts**: highlighting products you enjoy

-**You can find the required inputs [here](https://git.new/meow/kit) on GitHub.**
+**You can find them all [here](https://git.new/meow/kit) on GitHub.**

 Tanya Rai and her team launched LastMile AI in October 2023 and ranked #2 Product of the Day and #4 Product of the Week.
 In [this blog post](https://dev.to/tanyarai/1-developer-tool-of-the-month-1o41), Tanya shared some lessons learned, and I really enjoyed this quote on polishing the details: